Civil Constructional Corps

 The Civil Constructional Corps (CCC) was a civilian based labour force created in Australia during World War II, designed to organise military construction works.
 Over 53,500 members were gathered through a combination of conscription (manpowered) and volunteers, conducting work for the Allied Works Council.
 The formation of the CCC was primarily the responsibility of Ted Theodore, the Director-General of the Allied Works Council who advocated for a civilian based labour force.
-While there was success in the work conducted, the pay and conditions showed little respect to members, being a contentious issue contributing to the abolishment of the CCC in 1946.
+While there was a success in the work conducted, the pay and conditions showed little respect to members, being a contentious issue contributing to the abolishment of the CCC in 1946.

 In April 1942, the CCC was established to supply labour forces for the creation of infrastructure such as aerodromes, gun emplacements, barracks, roads and other projects undertaken by the Allied Works Council.

 Origins

 As Australia became a signatory of the Declaration of the United Nations on January 1, 1942, this distinguished a formal entry into the Allied Forces.
 The Allied Forces consisted of 26 nations, coming together in opposition to the Axis Powers.
 The Declaration signed outlined the war aims of the Allied Forces, notably stating:

 “Complete victory over their enemies is essential to defend life, liberty, independence and religious freedom, and to preserve human rights and justice in their own lands as well as in other lands, and that they are now engaged in a common struggle against savage and brutal forces seeking to subjugate the world."